-If you are able to breastfeed, that is a different story for everyone.
+Breastfeeding is a different story for everyone.
 Some women could literally feed a village with the amount of milk they express, others find it impossible to get a bottle’s worth out!
 And then there’s the tremendous amount of pain and anxiety they can cause new mothers too.
-Not everyone has a great time of it when they decide to breastfeed and difficulties with feeding can lead to painful mastitis.
+Not everyone has a great time of it when they decide to breastfeed and difficulties with feeding can lead to pain and guilt.

-Unfortunately, there’s a serious side when it comes to our boobies.
+Unfortunately, there’s a very serious side when it comes to our boobies.

 As I was stood in the changing room with Ellie, I couldn’t help but think about my mum.
 It’s pretty obvious that my daughter has been blessed… or cursed (whichever way you want to look at it) with the genes of her Nan which seemed to skip straight past me and right onto her.
 Being in an adult’s bra’s (the ones with nine hooks at the back!) at age 13 is a bit shocking, both physically for her and on the wallet for me!
 No more 2 for £20 offer on here!
 She also has such a slight frame (being blessed with a figure like her paternal Nan) that getting her boob scaffolding right at this developmental age is vital.

 They had found pre-cancerous cells in her left breast in what they had taken away.
-This was back in 1994, and what they had to offer then was probably very different to what would happen now.
-Mum was offered what was effectively be a tummy tuck, and what they took away from her tummy would be put inside her left breast.
+This was back in 1994, and what they had to offer then, was probably very different to what would happen now.
+Mum was offered what was effectively a tummy tuck, and what they took away from her tummy would be put inside her left breast.
 Long story short, this operation didn’t work.
-The stomach muscle rejected and mum was in hospital for a total of five weeks following a blood clot complication.
+The stomach muscle rejected and mum was in hospital for a total of five weeks following a complication with a blood clot.

 This happened at a crazy time of my life.
 I was 18, at the end of college completing my exams and about to go straight into the local hospital as a trainee medical secretary.
 I remember swotting for exams on daily trips up to Bristol to visit Mum.

-I don’t remember seeing Mum get upset, she kept that to herself behind her bedroom door.
+I don’t ever remember seeing Mum get upset about what she’d been through, she kept that to herself behind her bedroom door.
 I can’t even begin to imagine how she must’ve felt.
-She would’ve been 45 at the time, only a few years older than I am now and even though this hadn’t developed into cancer cells, the 10% chance they gave her was enough for her to decide she didn’t want to take the risk for the sake of her family.
+She would’ve been 45 at the time, only a few years older than I am now and even though this hadn’t developed into cancer cells, the 10% chance they gave her was enough for her to decide she didn’t want to take the risk.

 Instead, what I do remember is my Mum being the crazy, lovable, life loving lady, who would now and again get her chicken fillet prosthesis out at parties and make everyone laugh with her wicked wit!